 1. Reduce the number of pens used.
 In other words, don’t lose your pens, don’t leave the lid off your marker, and write with them until the very last drop.

 2. Buy reuseable, refillable pens rather than disposable pens.

 3. Recycle the component parts.
 I suppose it is technically possible to disassemble each pen and separately recycle the metal and plastic.
-This extremely time consuming process would likely still result in certain parts such as the used pen cartridge ending up in the landfill.
+This extremely time-consuming process would likely still result in certain parts such as the used pen cartridge ending up in the landfill.

 4. Upcycle the pens by creating interesting artwork or by covering your car.
 There is a small blue recycling bin in my office where my co-workers can place their used pens.
-I’m not exactly sure what we are going to do with the pens yet but I’m confident we will have a recycler or upcycler before the bin is full.”
+I’m not exactly sure what we are going to do with the pens yet but I’m confident we will have a recycler or upcycle before the bin is full.”

 Maybe along the way, they’ll figure out a feasible method for reusing old ink pens.

 Until then, you can try sending pens to some of the collectors mentioned above…or just store them in a big bin in the garage until something better comes along.